JohnnyCPP/learn_assembly/examples/asm03/README.txt

 section .data
 	# declare "result_buffer" memory location and
-	# initialize 21 bytes with value 0 into it
+	# initialize 22 bytes with value 0 into it
 	#
 	# the "times" directive repeats something a number of times
 	#
 	# stores memory for up to 20 digits
 	# (max length of a 64-bit decimal integer)
-	# plus the null terminator '0'
+	# plus the newline '\n' and null terminator '0' characters
-	result_buffer times 21 db 0
+	result_buffer times 22 db 0
-	err_msg db "Introduce 2 arguments.", 10
+	err_msg db "Error: expected 2 numeric arguments.", 10
 	err_msg_len equ $ - err_msg
 section .text
 	global _start